vincentbagilet/ididvar/README.md

 ## Usage

-This package allows easily compute identifying variation weights and works with a breadth of estimation packages (`lm`, `plm`, `fixest` for instance).
+Most of the functions of the package take as input the output of a regression and the name of the variable of interest. `ididvar` supports a breadth of estimation packages (`lm`, `plm`, `fixest` for instance).

+It provides a straightforward function to compute identifying variation weights.

 ``` r
 library(ididvar)